-The origins of the Hummingbird Cake can be found in Jamaica’s “Doctor Bird Cake” — named after a variety of hummingbird found in the Caribbean — and it eventually became popularized in Southern Living magazine in the late 1970s.
+The origins of the Hummingbird Cake can be found in Jamaica’s “Doctor Bird Cake.”
+The cake is named after a variety of hummingbird found in the Caribbean.
+Eventually, Southern Living magazine popularized this delicious cake in the late 1970s.

 - FOR THE CAKE